ebuchman/blog/content/posts/bitcoin.md

 and a kind of fairness in distribution (a sort of "universal basic job")  that we *do not otherwise know how to produce*.
 What we get from mining is the most advanced and robust source of trust for international agreement that we've ever had.
-And it *only* costs as much as the economy of Switzerland!
+And it *only* costs as much as the economy of Switzerland?!
 This may prove to be especially important in the coming years amidst what appears to be increasingly turbulent geopolitical relations.
 International sources of agreement are in short supply.